Skip to content

 I have a toddler in the family.
 Help!
 How can I make this work?

 We love children of all ages at HOP!
 We understand that it can be a challenge for families to answer the needs of multiple age groups.
 We try to make it as easy as possible for families with little ones.
-One wonderful aspect of our new location is that there is a fully fenced playground located right outside.
+One wonderful aspect of our location is that there is a playground located right outside.
 Families with small children may enjoy playing outside while older children are in classes.
 Additionally, we usually offer some classes that are specifically aimed at younger age groups.
 (If you have an idea for a class, please let us know!)

 Is HOP faith-based or secular?